-It’s a trend borne in part out of selfie culture, vlogging and the focus on the face that happens when social media is a key medium of interaction.
+It’s a trend borne in part out of selfie culture, vlogging, and the focus on the face that happens when social media is a key medium of interaction.

 Millennial audiences seem to respond enthusiastically to the statement earring trend.
-It’s a way to look unique but pairs well with their otherwise dress-down style.
+It’s a way to look unique that pairs well with their otherwise dress-down style.
 It’s also a way to jazz up the most visible part of the body when a lot of social interactions happen neck-up, via video messaging and selfies.

 New earring trends